gene9831/dst-mod-strong-cleaner/README.md

 ## Changelog

+**Version 1.5.0**

+- Items floating on the sea will be removed whether in the whitelist or not.

 **Version 1.4.0**

 - Tentaclespike, Armor Sanity and Sword Sanity will be removed if the fitness use percent is < 100%.